saviourcode/workspace/Books/Operating_System_Concepts/Chapter4/Chapter4.md

     3. Many to Many - Best of both the world
 # Implicit Threading
 1. As we have seen in earlier sections dividing applications into a thread is really a hectic process, so one way to address these difficulties and better support the design of concurrent and parallel applications is to transfer the creation and management of threading from application developers to compilers and run-time libraries.
 This strategy is termed as implicit threading.
-2. There are four methods for Implicit Thread
+2. There are five methods for Implicit Threading
 ## Thread Pool
 1. Because if we allow applications to create as many threads as they want then we will run out of system resources easily.
 2. The general idea behind a thread pool is to create a number of threads at start-up and place them into a pool, where they sit and wait for work.